 To ensure that tomorrow's AI experts are trained in the field of healthcare, and that healthcare professionals are also trained in the field of AI, Aurélien CORROYER-DULMONT, head of the Artificial Intelligence (AI) department and medical imaging researcher-engineer at the Centre Baclesse, is teaching courses on the application of AI in the fields of medical imaging and oncology.

 "The creation of this AI Workstation represents a unique opportunity to train tomorrow's experts in both artificial intelligence and healthcare.
-By integrating practical courses on the application of AI to real data, we offer students and healthcare professionals an environment conducive to learning and innovation.
-The aim is to provide them not only with solid technical skills, but also with an in-depth understanding of medical issues, so that they can actively contribute to the evolution of healthcare thanks to AI," emphasizes Aurélien CORROYER-DULMONT.
+By incorporating practical courses on the application of AI to real data, we are providing students and healthcare professionals with an environment conducive to learning and innovation.
+The goal is to provide them not only with solid technical skills, but also with a deep understanding of medical issues, so that they can actively contribute to the evolution of healthcare through AI," emphasizes Aurélien CORROYER-DULMONT.

-"The Centre Baclesse is resolutely committed to the digital shift in healthcare, and this project is a perfect illustration of this.
-By integrating the most advanced technologies into our medical-scientific projects, we are giving our teams the means to innovate, develop customized algorithms and contribute to the evolution of oncology treatments", adds Michael CANOVAS, Deputy General Manager of the Centre Baclesse.
+"The Baclesse Center is firmly committed to the digital transformation in healthcare, and this project is a perfect illustration of that.
+By integrating the most advanced technologies into our medical and scientific projects, we are giving our teams the means to innovate, develop customized algorithms, and contribute to the evolution of cancer treatments," adds Michael CANOVAS, Deputy Director General of the Baclesse Center.

 The inauguration of its AI Workstation, an initiative combining technological performance and interdisciplinary collaboration, sets the stage for major new advances in patient care and the application of AI in healthcare.